anyiheng119/anyiheng119.github.io/_pages/teaching.md

 ---

+"Thank you so much for all your hard work, Yiheng!
+I really appreciate all your efforts, and thank you for making Professor Ames's courses more manageable.
+You always responded to our questions and were able to help.
+Good luck with everything ahead.
+You have a bright future."

+*Jennifer Ontiveros-Olivas, MSBA 23’, Incoming Operations Global Graduate at Reynolds American*

+---

+"I want to extend my heartfelt gratitude for Yiheng's consistent support throughout our class.
+His assistance has been invaluable, especially in navigating the complexities of our machine-learning projects and MIMIC Pro simulations.
+His guidance has not only helped enhance my technical skills but also boosted my confidence in tackling challenging assignments.
+His readiness to help and share insights has significantly enriched my learning experience, making even the most daunting tasks manageable and more understandable.
+Thanks once again for being such a reliable and knowledgeable partner!"

+*Lauryn Zhai, MSBA 23’*

+---

-“I just want to take a moment and register a big compliment about Yiheng as he’s fulfilling his role as our Fellow.
+"I just want to take a moment and register a big compliment about Yiheng as he’s fulfilling his role as our Fellow.
 He has already been a fabulous support this semester to me as I teach Data Management.
 He’s dependable, he’s fast, he’s kept a lot of student technical headaches off of my desk, and he always has a great attitude.
-I only wish we could clone him!”
+I only wish we could clone him!"

 *Dr. Jennifer Claggett, Associate Professor*